Updated May 16, 2026§ For Pets

 Does AirTag work in dense forest cover for hounds?

-The Bluetooth signal degrades in dense vegetation, reducing useful range from 60 meters to maybe 20-30 meters.
-Hounds in heavy timber are usually out of useful AirTag range within the first 30 seconds of being released.
+The Bluetooth signal degrades in dense vegetation, so hounds in heavy timber can move out of useful AirTag range quickly.
 A Garmin Astro 430 or Alpha 200i is the practical answer for hound work in dense cover.